W. Louis Hennessy

-W. Louis Hennessy (born January 4, 1955) is an American jurist who serves as judge in the District Court for Charles County, Maryland.
+W. Louis Hennessy (born January 4, 1955) is an American jurist who served as judge in the District Court for Charles County, Maryland.
 He was also a member of the Maryland House of Delegates for District 28.

 Background

 Hennessy was originally appointed to the District 28 seat of the Maryland House of Delegates in 2003 when Thomas E. Hutchins resigned to accept an appointment to the position of Secretary of Veterans Affairs.
 Hennessy remained in this seat for two years when he was himself appointed, this time to the 4th District Court of Maryland in 2005 by former Maryland Governor Bob Ehrlich.

 Education

 Hennessy graduated in 1995 from the University of Maryland, College Park with his Bachelor's in Arts.
 In 1997 he graduated from the University of Maryland School of Law with his J.D.

 Career

 Hennessy was a commander of the Homicide Investigations Branch for the Metropolitan Police Department of the District of Columbia from 1993 until 1995.
 He was a member of the Metropolitan Police Department from 1973 until 1998.
 He also served as an attorney for Buchanan & Hennessy, P.A. and of Counsel for Asbill Moffitt & Boss.

 Outside of work, Hennessy was a member of the Tri-County Council for Southern Maryland.